Parliament Building (Quebec): Old Parliament Building

 The Old Parliament Building was built in 1693-1695 by the bishop of the diocese of Quebec, Jean-Baptiste de La Croix de Chevrières de Saint-Vallier, as the seat for the bishopry, and is also therefore known as the Episcopal Palace of Quebec.
 However, its purpose was changed in 1777, when the government of the province of Quebec started renting the building from the Catholic Church.
 The Legislative Council, which was a largely advisory body, was seated there.

 Following the division of the old Province of Quebec into Lower Canada and Upper Canada by the Constitutional Act 1791, Quebec stayed as the capital of Lower Canada.
 It was at that time that the Canadas first received Westminster-style parliaments.
 In Lower Canada, the building that hosted the parliament, consisting of the Legislative Assembly and the Legislative Council, lower and upper houses respectively, was that building.
 It also hosted the office of the governor.
-The first sitting of parliament, after some reconstruction works, took place on December 17, 1792.
+The first sitting of parliament, after some reconstruction works, took place on 17 December 1792.

 The government attempted to gain ownership of the property from the Roman Catholic Church.
 After several unsuccessful attempts of negotiation with the archbishop, Bernard-Claude Panet, he eventually agreed to transfer the ownership rights in 1831 – thus the building became colonial property in August 1832.
 It was subsequently rebuilt for the expansion of the government offices.

 After the Lower Canada Rebellion of 1837–1838, the parliament was suspended, and the governor-appointed Special Council sat in Montreal.
-The Episcopal Palace was then briefly seat of the Parliament of the Province of Canada in 1852–1854, but it was fully destroyed in a fire on February 1, 1854.
+The Episcopal Palace was then briefly seat of the Parliament of the Province of Canada in 1852–1854, but it was fully destroyed in a fire on 1 February 1854.
 Other victims were the museum of the Literary and Historical Society of Quebec and half of the collection of the parliamentary library.
-The area that used to be the Episcopal Palace is now part of the Parc Montmorency.
+The area that used to be the Episcopal Palace is now part of Parc Montmorency.

 Post office

 With the Old Parliament Building destroyed, the legislature was left with no building to operate in.
-They quickly accepted the offer of the Sisters of Charity to rent their convent as a temporary seat of parliament, but on May 3, 1854, during works on repurposing the building, another fire ruined the new wing of the house they intended to use as a meeting place for the legislature.
+They quickly accepted the offer of the Sisters of Charity to rent their convent as a temporary seat of parliament.
+But on 3 May 1854, during works on repurposing the building, another fire ruined the new wing of the house they intended to use as a meeting place for the legislature.
 They afterwards rented a courthouse and a music hall as an emergency solution, until in 1858, the city acquired the land with the ruins of the Old Parliament Building (it later became the Champlain Market).
 The proceeds were then used to construct a small building first intended as a post office, but then it was decided to move the legislature and the government in that place.
 The Canadian legislature presided in the office from 1860 to 1865, and, after Confederation, the provincial parliament occupied the building from 1867 to 1883, when it succumbed to a fire.